 For example, the local tax authority will apply the final penalty from the first day, and the possibility of talking to the tax authority to get clarity is limited.

-In other countries, such as those in the APAC region, the penalties can be applied as a percentage of the tax liability that is due and not paid, or if you have underpaid your tax liability, then the tax authorities can apply an interest rate that could be as high as 12 – 20%.
+In some countries, like those in the APAC region, penalties may be imposed as a percentage of the unpaid tax liability, or if there is underpayment, tax authorities can apply an interest rate ranging from 12% to 20%.

 What can HSP specifically do to help businesses with cross border compliance?